VPAC/superlinux/supercomputingwithlinux.md

 In addition to the standard, single-core job in the R directory, there are also files for a parallel task that makes use of the snow (simple network of workstations) library that has been developed to extend the functionality of the R application.
 It is one of several R libraries which have been implemented to carry out parallel computation.

 In this example a simple task on normal distribution using both a sequential process and a parallel process.
-The outline of the R script is contained in the file xvalidate.R and the pbs script itself is r-parallel.pbs; these should be reviewed (less r-parallel.pbs, less xvalidate.R)
+The outline of the R script is contained in the file xvalidate.R and the pbs script itself is `r-parallel.pbs`; these should be reviewed (`less r-parallel.pbs`, `less xvalidate.R`)

 A review of the r-parallel.pbs script will indicate that that the job requests 4 cores, and 10 minutes of walltime.
-It also includes a call to the PBS variable PBS_NODEFILE which is the nodes (system units) that the cores are called from.
+It also includes a call to the PBS variable `PBS_NODEFILE` which is the nodes (system units) that the cores are called from.
 It makes use of the applications R (as expected) but also openmpi-gcc, which are called as modules.

-In the file xvalidate.R, the R script calls the special library extension snow to allow for parallel processing.
+In the file `xvalidate.R`, the R script calls the special library extension snow to allow for parallel processing.
 It then creates a random data set and samples, fits the model to the samples, and eventually the mean squared difference – with a test to ensure that the results are equal.
-There are two output files in this case, one which is the results of the R script (xvalidate.out) and one which has a list of the PBS_NODEFILE (e.g., R-parallel.o279816)
+There are two output files in this case, one which is the results of the R script (`xvalidate.out`) and one which has a list of the `PBS_NODEFILE` (e.g., `R-parallel.o279816`)

 This example of parallel processing with R is taken from Eugster and Knaus (2011).